A coordinate-free guide to the mechanics of thin shells

-By construction, the value at $\bfx$ of the left-hand side of \eqref{eq:6b} is a skew-symmetric tensor that maps the space $\operatorname{span}(\bd(\bfx))_\perp$ into itself, thus has rank at most one.
-Thus, \eqref{eq:6b} is equivalent to one scalar equation.
+By construction, the left-hand side of \eqref{eq:6b} is a skew-symmetric tensor that, at a given point $\bfx$ of $\mathcal S$, maps the orthogonal complement of $\bd(\bf x)$ into itself, thus has rank at most one.
+Therefore, \eqref{eq:6b} is equivalent to one scalar equation.

-We will see shortly that \eqref{eq:6b} can be cast in a form that looks more convenient in the light of the constitutive theory that we develop below, whose starting point is an expression of the internal power.
-As a preliminary step, we introduce suitable decompositions of the tensorial quantities of interest.
+We will see shortly that \eqref{eq:6b} can be cast in a form that looks more convenient in the light of the constitutive theory that we develop below, the starting point of which is an expression of the internal power in terms of appropriate strain tensors.
+As a preliminary step, we next introduce suitable decompositions of the tensorial quantities of interest.